Children’s Ministry Programs: One Size Doesn’t Fit All

 Kids are looking for ways to become active in missions, and when on mission children can change the world around them.
 Include several levels of involvement so everyone can participate.
 Look for service projects within your church, community, and state.

 Encourage families to spend time together and spotlight your ministry by bringing in special guest musicians, comedians, or illusionists.
-Invite the community for these
+Invite the community for these fun-filled events.

 Drama, clowning, music, puppetry, drawing, painting, and pottery are all ministries kids enjoy.
 Allow kids the creative freedom to express their feelings, explore biblical concepts, and apply truth to their lives.

 Individual and team sports offer kids physical fitness, strength, and endurance as they grow spiritually fit.
 Skills camps, recreation leagues, and intramural games are some of the regulars.
-Expand and hold your own olympics, open a skate park, or design an on-site miniature golf course.
+Expand and hold your own Olympics, open a skate park, or design an on-site miniature golf course.